orsolyalukacs/frontend-interview-kit/README.md

 # **Frontend Interview Preparation Kit**

-> These are coding practices and articles about some basic concepts of the 3 subjects above, not an extensive list for frontend interview preparation.
+> These are coding practices and articles about some basic concepts of the 3 subjects below, not an extensive list for frontend interview preparation.

 ## React